yongbinfeng/SONICTutorial/sonic-models/model-optimization.md

 ### Run tests with Perf Client

-One can explore the optimal model configuration for deployment by running throughput and latency tests and benchmarks via [perf client](https://github.com/triton-inference-server/server/blob/main/docs/perf\_analyzer.md).&#x20;
+One can explore the optimal model configuration for deployment by running throughput and latency tests and benchmarks via [perf client](https://github.com/triton-inference-server/server/blob/main/docs/user\_guide/perf\_analyzer.md) (also called ``perf analyzer'').&#x20;

 To run perf client, first launch the Triton server serving the models via